NoneShen/Poly-document/new_chain/side_chain/contracts.md

 > [!Note|style:flat|label:Notice]
 > In this guidelines, we realize the upgradable contracts through split the Cross chain contracts into data contract, logic contract and proxy contract.
 You could follow this method or choose the most suitable way for your project.

-## 1. Developing Cross Chain Manager Contracts
+## 2. Develop Cross Chain Manager Contracts

 To guarantee the safety of CCM contract, we keep whitelists of contract addresses and methods to prevent invalid call.
 Meanwhile, we also set `whiteLister` to manage these whitelists of CCM contract.
 We highly encourage developers to develop the similar features of authority management in personal projects.